 If you are dissatisfied with the service we have provided then you have the right to complain.

-The Legal Ombudsman service has been operational since October 6th, 2010 and is ultimately responsible for ensuring that complaints are dealt with appropriately.
+The Legal Ombudsman service has been operational since 6 October 2010 and is ultimately responsible for ensuring that complaints are dealt with appropriately.
 However, before you contact the Legal Ombudsman you must first register an official complaint with us.
-Normally, the Legal Ombudsman expects you to give us 8 weeks to try to resolve the matter.
-If after 8 weeks you are still dissatisfied you can then involve the Legal Ombudsman.
+Normally, the Legal Ombudsman expects you to give us eight weeks to try to resolve the matter.
+If after eight weeks you are still dissatisfied you can then involve the Legal Ombudsman.
 For more information on how the Legal Ombudsman works please visit the Legal Ombudsman website.

 - You must register your complaint with us within one year